DETAILED ACTION

 It would have been obvious to one of ordinary skill art before the effective filing date of the claimed invention to modify the teachings of Jia with the partitioning and padding considerations taught by Kim and the use of neural network synthesis transforms as taught by Ikonin.
 The combination teaches

-wherein a flag is included in the bitstream to indicate whether tile partitioning is applied to the current visual data unit [Jia Figures 14 – 16 and 25 – 26 (see at least reference characters 266 and 366) as well as Page 22 line 32 – Page 24 line 9 (tile group and partition of images into tiles with tile level syntax elements) and Page 43 lines 11 – 30 (syntax for each tile partitions) combinable with specific information such as Kim Figure 4 as well as Paragraphs 143 – 149 (enabling partitioning into tiles and tile size information) and 326 – 330 (tile header information and included tables)].
+wherein a flag is included in the bitstream to indicate whether tile partitioning is applied to the current visual data unit or not [Jia Figures 14 – 16 and 25 – 26 (see at least reference characters 266 and 366) as well as Page 22 line 32 – Page 24 line 9 (tile group and partition of images into tiles with tile level syntax elements) and Page 43 lines 11 – 30 (syntax for each tile partitions) combinable with specific information such as Kim Figure 4 as well as Paragraphs 143 – 149 (enabling partitioning into tiles and tile size information) and 326 – 330 (tile header information and included tables)].

 See claim 1 for the motivation to combine Jia, Kim, and Ikonin.